dmytriiyushchenko/lumiere/README.md

 ## Who wrote this

 Dmytrii Yushchenko, iOS developer in Paris.
-Two apps on the App Store, and this one next.
+Seven apps on the App Store, and this one next.
 I'm looking for a junior iOS position — the fastest way to reach me is through [my GitHub profile](https://github.com/dmytriiyushchenko).

 ## License